carrierdown/elektron-sysex-to-midi/README.md

 ## Possible enhancements

-- Support for accents
+- Support for MonoMachine
-- Support for swing
+- Support for additional pattern data like accents & swing
 - Conversion of the kit information into a human-readable format.

 ## Contact